Gloria Hill Obituary (2020) - Edwardsville Intelligencer

 Gloria was born Feb.
 7, 1934, to Elmer and Esther (Nee Wille) Scheibal, at home in Maryville.

-The oldest of three children, she was close to all of her grandparents and aunts and uncles; and loved her Church, St. John's United Church of Christ, Collinsville, Illinois.
+The oldest of three children, she was close to all of her grandparents and aunts and uncles and loved her Church, St. John's United Church of Christ, Collinsville.

-She was preceded in death by her parents, Elmer and Esther Scheibal; and a nephew, Jeffrey Deutsch.
+She was preceded in death by her parents, Elmer and Esther Scheibal; nephew, Jeffrey Deutsch.

-Gloria is survived by a daughter, Deborah Williams, Virginia; grandchildren, Lisa Williams, Karina Kurtz, David Williams, and Alex Williams; six great-grandchildren; along with nieces and nephews.
+Gloria is survived by a daughter, Deborah Williams, Virginia; brothers and sisters, Harland (Penny) Scheibal, Sharon (Nee Scheibal) Deutsch; grandchildren, Lisa Williams, Karina Kurtz, David Williams, Alex Williams; 6 great-grandchildren; nieces and nephews.

 Memorials may be made to St. John's Community Care, Collinsville.